 While descriptive statistics can only summarize a sample’s characteristics, inferential statistics use your sample to make reasonable guesses about the larger population.

 With inferential statistics, it’s important to use random and unbiased sampling methods.
-If your sample isn’t representative of your population, then you can’t make valid statistical inferences.
+If your sample isn’t representative of your population, then you can’t make valid statistical inferences or generalize.

 Sampling error in inferential statistics

 Since the size of a sample is always smaller than the size of the population, some of the population isn’t captured by sample data.
 This creates sampling error, which is the difference between the true population values (called parameters) and the measured sample values (called statistics).